pretix/pretix-docs/docs/guides/payment/mollie.md

 ![Plugins settings page.
 The "Payment providers" tab is open, displaying the plugins for bank transfer, Mollie, PayPal, and Stripe, all of which are active.](../../assets/screens/payment-providers/plugins-top.png "Available plugins")

+You can jump straight to the Mollie settings by clicking the :btn-icon:fa3-gear: Settings 🞃: drop-down menu and then :btn:Payment > Mollie:.

-Navigate to :navpath:Your Event → Settings → Plugins:.
+Alternatively, navigate to :navpath:Your Event → Settings → Plugins:.
 Switch to the :btn:Payment providers: tab.
 The Mollie plugin is displayed at the top of the page.
 It should be enabled by default.